Permafrost/Tundra/SERVICES.md

 ### tundra.stream:copy

 Copies all data from the given input stream (or string or bytes) to the given output stream, then closes the streams.

 #### Inputs:

-* `$input` is an optional String, byte[], or [java.io.InputStream] object containing data to be written to `$output`.
+* `$stream.input` is an optional [java.io.InputStream] object, byte[],
+  or String containing data to be written to `$output`.
 If not specified, this service does nothing.
-* `$output` is an optional [java.io.OutputStream] object where data read from `$input` is to be written.
+* `$stream.output` is an optional [java.io.OutputStream] object where
+  data read from `$input` is to be written.
 If not specified, this service does nothing.
+* `$stream.buffer.size` is an optional size in bytes to use when buffering the data being copied in memory.
-* `$close?` is an optional boolean indicating whether the streams should be closed after the copy is complete.
+* `$stream.close?` is an optional boolean indicating whether the streams should be closed after the copy is complete.
 Defaults to `true`.

 ---